laurennhill813-wq/betrix-ui-new/README.md

 Do NOT enable this in production.
 After installing the proxy CA or allowlisting the host, unset the flag and re-run the service.

+Dev helper scripts (PowerShell and small Node tools) have been moved to `docs/dev-scripts/` to keep the primary `scripts/` area focused on production-ready helpers.
+Use those tools only on developer machines or after approval from your security team.

 Redis authentication
 - Provide `REDIS_URL` including credentials to allow the app to connect without `NOAUTH` warnings.
 Example: